orfeotoolbox/let-it-snow/doc/tutorials/lis_from_maja.md

-# Run LIS from MAJA native format
+# Run LIS from MAJA product (native format)

 This tutorial demonstrates how to run the LIS algorithm (Let It Snow) to produce Snow surface products from the output of the MAJA processor (with MAJA native format).

-*WARNING: LIS develop branch was used to write the tutorial.
-Note that utility script in LIS version 1.4 are not fully compatible with MAJA native format.*
+**WARNING: LIS develop branch was used to write the tutorial.
+Note that utility script in LIS version 1.4 are not fully compatible with MAJA native format.**

 ## Run MAJA